Today’s video is about creating a solid business plan. Tune in to learn about the benefits of SWOT analysis.

 Threats.
 These are somewhat the opposite of your opportunities—what obstacles do you face?
 A lot of people think that Zillow and other iBuyers are threats, but even if they are a threat to you, your goal should be to learn everything you can about them and try to turn them into opportunities.
 We’ve witnessed that happening even here.
 A local agent started a Facebook page to get input from people about iBuyers and then created a whole iBuyer platform to educate Realtors about the iBuyer business.
 He took a threat and turned it into an opportunity, and you can, too.

-Tune in next week for part two of my five-part series on formulating a better business plan.
-In the meantime, if you have any questions about today’s topic, don’t hesitate to reach out to me.
+If you have any questions about today’s topic, don’t hesitate to reach out to me.
 I’d love to speak with you in more detail.